 I CE NY — 101 Macdougal Street (.1 miles/3 min. walk)

-Creamy and smooth, I CE NY offers customized Thai Rolled ice cream selections with mix-ins from candy to fresh fruits.
-Your selections are hand mixed with metal paddles on an icy metal plate, spread thin then scraped into rolls served in a cup.
+I CE NY offers customized creamy Thai rolled ice cream selections with mix-ins from candy to fresh fruits.
+Selections are hand mixed with metal paddles on an icy metal plate, spread thin then scraped into rolls served in a cup.
 Add toppings and sauces to your liking for a unique summer treat.
 Click here for information about hours and menu.

 Popbar — 5 Carmine Street (.3 miles /6 min. walk)